homehcj/snake-and-food/README.md

-#A easy Game snake and food-
+#A easy Game snake and food
+#This is a test progam
-my frist github program
+#my frist github program